8 Ways to Save Up Enough Money for a Kickass Vacation

 7. Sell stuff you no longer want or need.

-If you have boxes of old things taking up space in your closet—from designer clothes you don’t wear to musical instruments you don’t play—sell them on ebay or through a local resale shop.
-Your old hobbies could help pay for a trip abroad AND you’ll cut down on clutter which will get your energy flowing.
+If you have boxes of old things taking up space in your closet—from designer clothes you don’t wear to musical instruments you don’t play—sell them on eBay or through a resale shop.
+The things you’re no longer using could help pay for a trip abroad AND you’ll cut down on clutter, which will get your energy flowing.

 8. Keep yourself motivated.

-Spend time researching your dream vacation so you have a realistic idea of how much you’ll need to save.
+Spend time researching your dream vacation so you have a realistic idea of how much you’ll need to save up in order to get there and get home.

 Make a Pinterest board of things you want to do and see on your journey.
 Update the background image on your computer, tablet, and phone to a picture of a place you can’t wait to visit in person.
 Anytime you feel stressed or overwhelmed, look at that photo, and remind yourself that all your hard work will pay off when you take a vacation you’ll remember the rest of your life.
 All you have to do is make it happen.